Sagnik11October2004/NON-LINEAR-DYNAMICS/0) README.md

 # NON-LINEAR-DYNAMICS
-A drive containing the python codes and the corresponding simulations of Non-linear Systems and fractals
+A repository containing the python codes and the corresponding simulations of Non-linear Systems and fractals.